shivani-1401/Angular_MovieCruiserApp/README.md

-# MovieCruiserAssignment
+# MovieCruiserApp

-This application fetches the movie details using TMDB API and user can add/delete movies to favourites
+This application fetches the movie details using TMDB API and authenticated user can add/delete movies to favourites.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Running end-to-end tests